 - Components of Health Services Research

-These activities consist of the Divisions weekly Grand Rounds and Journal Club plus time spent in the clinic.
+These activities consist of the Division's weekly Grand Rounds and Journal Club conferences plus time spent in the clinic.
 There will also be special conferences for the fellows that include weekly teaching sessions, a significant portion of which is clinical material mandated by the ACGME.
-However, during the course of any year, approximately a third of the time is used to introduce relevant biomedical and other scholarly subjects including the work of the Divisions faculty.
+However, during the course of any year, approximately one third of the time is used to introduce relevant biomedical and other scholarly subjects including the work of the Division's faculty.

-Another activity is a bi-weekly conference introduced through this training program, in which trainees and their mentors present and discuss the trainee research activities.
-We developed this conference utilizing successes from our other training experiences; it provides excellent opportunity for both critical review and broadening of the trainee work.
-Finally, our trainees will be welcome in many other conferences and seminars organized by other units of the School in such subjects as Immunology, Epidemiology, Health Services Research and their respective methodologies.
+Another activity is a bi-weekly conference introduced through this training program, in which trainees and their mentors present and discuss the trainee's research activities.
+We developed this conference by utilizing successes from our other training experiences; this provides excellent opportunity for both critical review and broadening of the trainee work.
+Finally, our trainees will be welcome in many other conferences and seminars organized by other units of The School in such subjects as Immunology, Epidemiology, Health Services Research and their respective methodologies.